What Is Sciatica?

 Urgent sciatica treatment is necessary if you experience symptoms including:

 - Sudden and severe pain in your lower back or one side of the leg due to a trauma or work injury, especially in cases of car accidents

 - If your sudden pain is accompanied by numbness and muscle weakness.

 Most people affected with sciatic problems fully recover with or without necessary sciatica treatment.
 In some cases, it can lead to permanent nerve damage.
 This is more likely to occur in cases of trauma or injury of the lower back, when pain is accompanied by numbness of the affected area and when there is also a loss of bladder control.

 If the pain does not resolve on its own, or if the pain is severe and getting worse, your sciatic pain physician will prescribe these medications:

 - Muscle relaxants

 - Tricyclic antidepressants

-Physical therapy treatment plays a great role in treating sciatica.
-Once the acute pain gets away, you and your doctor can design a physical rehabilitation program in order to help you strengthen your muscles, improve the posture, improve the flexibility and prevent any further damages to your spine.
+Physical therapy treatment plays a great role in providing sciatica pain relief.
+Once the acute pain is relieved, your doctor can design a physical rehabilitation program.
+Physical therapy helps you strengthen your muscles, improve your posture, improve your flexibility, and prevent any damages to your spine.

-Surgery is the last treatment option in cases of sciatica, when nerve compression causes severe muscle weakness, loss of bladder control and chronic pain.
-Surgery consists of removing the bone spur or the portion of the spinal disk that has herniated and compresses the nerve, when other treatment options have not done their effect.
+Surgery is the last treatment option for sciatica when nerve compression when you have severe muscle weakness, loss of bladder control, and chronic pain.
+Surgery consists of removing the bone spur or the portion of the spinal disk that has herniated and compresses the nerve.
+Surgery is only an option when other sciatica treatment options have not done their effect.
 See Minimal Invasive Spine Surgery

 See more Advanced Pain Management